marionettejs/backbone.marionette/apidoc.md

 The module definition callback will receive 6 parameters:

 * The module itself
-* The Parent module or Application object
+* The Parent module or Application object that `.module` was called from
 * Backbone
 * Backbone.Marionette
 * jQuery